Season: 4 episode 15

 Laramie TV series starring John Smith, Robert Fuller, Spring Byington and Dennis Holmes

 A Revue Studios production

-Slim takes a girl in protective custody out to the ranch after she shoots her father.
+Slim offers to take a girl, in protective custody, out to the ranch and trouble follows.

 Cast & Crew Lists

 |"Slim" Sherman||Owner - Sherman ranch and relay station||John Smith||31||Credited|

 |Jess Harper||Part owner - Sherman ranch and relay station||Robert Fuller||29||Credited|

 |Alicia Douglas (alias Leona)||Walt Douglas' daughter||Ann Helm||24||Credited|

 |Stagecoach driver 2||Jason Johnson||55||Uncredited|

 |Story||John Champion & Daniel Ullman|